Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: Magnetic field-dependent ODMR

 Next, we examine the evolution of the ODMR line shapes as summarized in Fig.\,\ref{fig:Figure97}.
-The full width at half maximum (FWHM) and inverted contrast $(1-C)$ of the $f_+$ and $f_-$ resonances reveal that increasing external field causes the resonances to broaden while the contrast $C$ decreases.
-This behavior may be attributed to enhanced inhomogeneous broadening within the NV ensemble which refers to the widening of the resonance caused by local variations in strain, electric and magnetic fields and crystal defects across different NV centers.
-In addition, partial misalignment of the NV axes relative to the applied field at higher fields contributes to the changes observed.
-These findings highlight that ensemble effects, which for NV centers arise from averaging over the four possible crystallographic orientations together with their distinct local strain and field environments, must be carefully considered when interpreting ODMR spectra.
+The full width at half maximum (FWHM) and inverted contrast $(1-C)$ of the $f_+$ and $f_-$ resonances reveal that increasing the external field causes the resonances to broaden while the contrast $C_{\pm}$ decreases.
+This behavior can be attributed to a combination of increased inhomogeneous broadening within the NV ensemble and a reduction of effective ODMR contrast at higher magnetic fields.
+Inhomogeneous broadening arises from spatial variations in local strain, electric and magnetic fields, as well as crystal defects, leading to a distribution of resonance frequencies across different NV centers.
+In addition, for fields not perfectly aligned with a single NV axis, as is intrinsic to a (100)-oriented ensemble, the finite transverse field components induce magnetic-field-dependent mixing of spin states, which reduces the efficiency of optical spin polarization and spin-dependent fluorescence readout~\citep{Epstein2005DarkSpin, Horsthemke2024NVLifetime, Dolde_Thesis}.
+As a result, both the ODMR contrast decreases, and the apparent linewidth increases with increasing magnetic field.
+These effects emphasize that ensemble averaging over the four NV orientations and their distinct local environments must be carefully considered when interpreting high-field ODMR spectra.

 To quantify the field components, we extract the parallel and perpendicular contributions from the ODMR splitting as shown in Fig.\,\ref{fig:Figure96}.
 The measured parallel component $B_\mathrm{meas.,\,\parallel}$ is obtained via the frequency splitting $\Delta\,f$ as follows, $B_\mathrm{meas.,\,\parallel} = \Delta f / 2 \gamma$, with $\gamma=28$\,GHz\,T$^{-1}$ the gyromagnetic ratio. $B_\mathrm{meas.,\,\parallel}$ agrees well with the expected projection of the applied field, $B_0 \cos(54.7^\circ)$, confirming the anticipated NV orientation relative to the diamond surface.
-The total field, $B_\mathrm{tot} = \sqrt{B_\mathrm{exp.,\,\parallel}^2 + B_\mathrm{exp.,\,\perp}^2}$, further validates this agreement as it closely matches the magnitude of the applied magnetic field $B_0$ confirming that the parallel and perpendicular components extracted from the ODMR splitting correctly capture the vector projection of the field along and perpendicular to the NV axes.
+The total field, $B_\mathrm{tot} = \sqrt{B_\mathrm{theo.,\,\parallel}^2 + B_\mathrm{theo.,\,\perp}^2}$, further validates this agreement as it closely matches the magnitude of the applied magnetic field $B_0$, confirming that the parallel and perpendicular components extracted from the ODMR splitting $\Delta\,f$ correctly capture the vector projection of the field along and perpendicular to the NV axes.
 These results demonstrate that the ODMR splitting reliably reflects the geometric orientation of the NV centers under applied magnetic fields.